Lichtenshtein/FFmpeg-Builds-test2/README.md

 - VapourSynth (Core + VSScript + Python-runtime) r75 compiled and isolated from the system.

-- znedi3 (high performance nnedi3 via zimg) compiled.
+- znedi3 (high performance nnedi3 via zimg) Avisynth filter compiled.

+- frei0r with facerecognition plugins and all OpenCV/Cairo/Gavl filters.

+- libmp3lame with libmpg123 as a Decoder and SIMD Optimized LAME Encoder.

+- libvorbis with aoTuV 2021 and Lancer patch.

+- libopus with DRED, OSCE and custom modes enabled.

 ### Implementation status: